Nalaquq/qcorp-gis-training/modules/07-remote-sensing-drones/README.md

 - Process imagery into orthomosaics using ESRI Site Scan
 - Publish and manage drone content in ArcGIS Online
 - Understand and work with DSM, DTM, and orthomosaic data
+- Execute 3D scanning missions using structure from motion
+- Process 3D models in Metashape and Site Scan
+- Manage operational safety with moving objects
+- Share 3D models via YouTube and web platforms

 **Example Applications:**
 - Building energy efficiency assessments